INSIGHTS IN ACTION

 How_to_calculate_customer_churn

-Voluntary churn represents a deliberate action taken by a customer, such as a cancellation due to a poor product experience.
+Voluntary churn represents a deliberate action taken by a customer, such as a cancellation due to a poor product experience and low customer satisfaction.

 Involuntary churn refers to an unintentional action, such as a credit card expiration.
-In both cases, an effective strategy to reduce customer churn will require digging beyond the surface level metric to identify the root cause.
+In both cases, an effective strategy to reduce customer churn will require digging beyond the surface level churn metrics to identify the root cause.

 2: Gross Dollar Churn